RAHenriksen/NGSNGS/README.md

 -qs  | --qualityscore:	 Fixed quality score, for both read pairs in fastq or sequence alignment map formats.
 It overwrites the quality profiles.

 ----- Optional -----

+Reference Variations:

+-mr | --mutationrate:	Adding stochastic variations to the reference genome (-i) from a fixed mutation rate, conflicts with number of variations (-v), default = 0.0
+-g | --generations:		Adding stochastic variations to the reference genome (-i) according to the fixed mutation rate (-mr) across numerous generations, default = 1
+-v | --variations:		Adding a fixed number of stochastic variations to the reference genome (-i), conflicts with mutation rate (-mr), default = 0

 Genetic Variations: